mjordan/introduction_to_relational_databases/README.md

 ## Overview of the workshop

-In this 4-hour workshop, participants will learn the basics of data modelling for relational databases, the relational database development process, and querying relational databases using SQL (Structured Query Language).
+In this 4-hour workshop, participants will learn the basics of data modeling for relational databases, the relational database development process, and querying relational databases using SQL (Structured Query Language).
 The workshop will also present an overview of how relational databases are integrated into websites and other types of applications.
 The workshop will include a number of hands-on exercises and the chance to create, populate, and query a simple database.

 ## How relational databases work